spectector/spectector-benchmarks/README.md

 [here](https://www.paulkocher.com/doc/MicrosoftCompilerSpectreMitigation.html).
 To account for minor syntactic differences between the C dialects supported by the targets compilers, we adapted the Paul Kocher's examples for each compiler.
-The folder `sources/compiler-countermeasures` contains the subfolders `microsoft` and `unix` that contain respectively the programs used with the Clang compiler, the Intel icc compiler, and the Microsoft Visual C++ compiler.
+The folder `sources/pk` contains the programs used.

 The folder `target` contains the assembly programs that have been obtained by compiling the fifteen variants of the SPECTRE v1